 The dismissal of a female employee is prohibited during pregnancy and the four-month period after childbirth if the employer, when giving notice, was aware of the pregnancy or childbirth or if it is informed thereof within two weeks from receipt of the notice by the employee.
 The relevant state agency may approve a termination for reasons unrelated to pregnancy or childbirth in exceptional cases.
-Similar protection exists for employees on parental or nursing care leave.
+Similar protection exists for employees on parental leave, nursing care leave, or family care leave.